Breathless

 One way to cool yourself down on a hot summer day?
 Transport yourself to the freezing mountain of Manaslu, the eighth-highest peak in the world.

 This book held my attention throughout, and I loved learning about the world of climbing.
-This book could get incredibly technical when it came to the climb, but I found it fascinating and a true foray into a world that is so new to me.
+It could get incredibly technical when it came to the climb, but I found it fascinating and a true foray into a world that is so new to me.

 The main event of this book seemed to be the climb, with the thriller less of a focal point.
-I still found the writing to be suspenseful and creepy, and figuring out who was the killer kept me on the edge of my seat.
+I still found the writing suspenseful and creepy, and figuring out who the killer was kept me on the edge of my seat.

 you’ll love this book if you love: